vikramthakkallapally/assignment2-Thakkallapally/README.md

     2. I Finally collected my boarding pass for newyork after a 1hr flight time to Atlanta airport
 3. I reached New York from my starting point Maryville within a time span of 3hours.

+## List of items that should be brought to New York for maximum enjoyment

+* Rain Coat
+* DSLR Camera
+* Jacket
+* Licence